📚

 See Units

 Most white Southerners did not actually own any slaves, and only less than 5% of the Southern population owned more than 20 slaves.
-The picture of plantation life in movies and the media was, in all actuality, a very small percentage of the population.
-Still, white supremacy and patriarchy were predominant in the Southern states, and Southern leaders painted slavery as part of the Southern way of life.
+The picture that you see of plantation life in the movies was in all actuality, a very small percentage of the population.
+Still, white supremacy and patriarchy were predominant in the Southern states.

 🎥 Watch: AP US History - Southern Society and Slavery